-(September 2021) Beginning Tuesday, September 28, 2021, Nantucket Cottage Hospital will be offering flu shots at the Anderson Building at 57 Prospect Street, Monday through Saturday, from 1:00 p.m. to 5:00 p.m. daily.
+(November 2021) Nantucket Cottage Hospital is currently offering flu shots at the Anderson Building at 57 Prospect Street, every Tuesday, Thursday and Saturday, from 1:00 p.m. to 5:00 p.m. daily.
 Appointments are required.
 Sign up online through Mass General Brigham Patient Gateway, or by calling (508) 825-1000.

 Every year, seasonal flu vaccines help keep our community safe by providing protection against the most common strains of influenza.
 Most insurances cover the complete cost of the flu shot every year, requiring no co-pay for patients.